AC101 Paul G. Allen Center for Computer Science and Engineering

 Data Science Option: Additional credits required for the Data Science Option increase total major requirements to 89-92 credits.
 All courses listed below may be completed as part of the Computer Science major shown above.

 - CSE 421, CSE 442, CSE 444, CSE 446 (15 credits)

-- One additional course from the data science elective list (see CSE handbook for list.)
+- One additional course from the data science elective list (see the Allen School website for list.)

 Student Outcomes and Opportunities